 Q: What else is the DA’s Office doing in response to COVID-19?

 A: Effective March 12, 2020, all non-essential out of state office-involved work travel is cancelled for the next 60 days.
 Exceptions must be approved by the District Attorney.
 Further, all work travel for in-state events and meetings outside of Multnomah County travel is discouraged.
 The District Attorney’s Office has also implemented teleworking for many of its employees, including essential employees.

 Q: I need to pick up criminal discovery, what do I do?

-A: Continue to go to Room 620 in the Multnomah County Courthouse to pick up adult criminal case discovery between the hours of 9 a.m. – 12 p.m. and 1 p.m. – 4 p.m.
-Effective March 13, 2020, the door to room 620 is now secured and you will then need to call 503-988-3018.
+A: Go to Suite 5200 at the Multnomah County Central Courthouse located at 1200 SW 1st Avenue in Portland.
+Use the public phone to pick up adult criminal case discovery between the hours of 9 a.m. – 12 p.m. and 1 p.m. – 4 p.m.
+You may also call 503-988-3018.
 Our Discovery staff will answer and then respond to your specific discovery needs.

 Q: I received a summons for general jury duty.
 What should I do?

 A: On March 11, 2020, the Oregon Judicial Department released new guidance for community members selected for jury duty.
 Please visit the OJD website for more information.

 Q: Where can I find phone numbers for court services?